ShuxunoO/NFT-Net/README.md

 <br>

-Based on the research in the paper, we jointly developed an NFT search engine with NFTScasn.**You can try our online search demo at : https://www.nftscan.com/ai-search**
+Based on the research in the paper, we jointly developed an NFT search engine with NFTScan.**You can try our online search demo at : https://www.nftscan.com/ai-search**
 [![NFT Search](assets/NFT_Search_banner_v3.png)](https://www.nftscan.com/ai-search)

 <br>